Create beautifully designed projects for print or digital use with our Adobe InDesign short course, taught by a leading design professional.

-Adobe InDesign is one of the leading design software applications and its use in the workplace is growing as organisations seek to project their brand and materials in more engaging, professional and creative ways.
+Adobe InDesign is an industry-standard layout and publishing application.
+Its use continues to grow as organisations seek to project their brand and materials in more engaging, professional and creative ways.

-This course will cover the key functionality of Adobe InDesign CC, the industry-standard layout and publishing program, as well as techniques for laying out text and graphics for professional publication.
+This beginners fundamentals training course will cover the key functionality of Adobe InDesign CC, as well as techniques for laying out text and graphics for professional publication.

 You should have good working knowledge of the Windows or Macintosh operating system.